Trek & Adventure Programs

 With 1,665 acres and ~20 miles of trail on hand, the Mason-Dixon Trail System running adjacent to camp, nearby Rocks State Park, and the Susquehanna River on the doorstep, Broad Creek Scout Reservation has a long history as a popular destination for trek and adventure programs.
 The summer adventure programs at Broad Creek have changed over time, and will continue to change so we may offer programs that are most appealing to today’s youth.

-- New to camp in 2022, Project Wake is the latest edition of Broad Creek’s trek programs.
-Campers will escape the main Broad Creek campus to kayak and explore locations along the 20 mile-long, 1 mile-wide Mason-Dixon section of the Susquehanna River.
+- New to Broad Creek, Project Wake is the latest edition of Broad Creek’s trek programs.
+Campers will escape the main Broad Creek campus to kayak and explore locations along the 30 mile-long, 1 mile-wide Mason-Dixon and Lancaster County sections of the Susquehanna River.

 Under the guidance of our adventure team, campers who register will participate in a kayak/canoe shakedown Sunday, before leaving camp to launch the experience on the Susquehanna River.
 Staff will remain with campers throughout the trek, ensuring safety and facilitating a reflective week of adventure!
-More details will be available through the Spring, with complete details available in the 2022 Leader’s Guide.
+More details will become available over time, with complete details available in the 2023 Leader’s Guide.

 Planned activities and locations include: